Do-Good-Get-Good/do-good-get-good/tests/robotTests/README.md

 `pip install --upgrade robotframework-appiumlibrary`

 Run by using `robot filename.robot`, in this example `robot login.robot`.
-The results of the tests can be viewed by opening the log.html file in a browser.
+The results of the tests can be viewed by opening `tests/robotTests/log.html`.

 ## Edit the tests ##